-Repetitive behaviors: The person must perform repetitive, compulsive behaviors in response their concerns about their appearance.
-These compulsions can be behavioral and observable such as mirror checking, reassurance seeking, or frequently changing clothes.
-Other compulsions often associated with BDD are mental acts for example, constantly comparing one’s appearance with that of other people.
-(Individuals who don’t meet this criteria even if they meet all the other ones, are not diagnosed with BDD.
+- Repetitive behaviors: The person must perform repetitive, compulsive behaviors in response to their concerns about their appearance.
+These compulsions can be behavioral and observable such as mirror checking, reassurance-seeking, or frequently changing clothes.
+Other compulsions often associated with BDD are mental acts; for example, constantly comparing one’s appearance with that of other people.
+(Individuals who don’t meet this criterion even if they meet all the other ones, are not diagnosed with BDD.
 They receive the diagnosis of “Other Specified Obsessive-Compulsive and Related Disorder”).

-Clinical significance: The problem must result in “clinically significant distress or impairment in social, occupational, or other important areas of functioning.”
-This helps to seperate those with BDD who need treatment from what are considered “normal” concerns about appearance that generally do not need to be treated.
+- Clinical significance: The problem must result in “clinically significant distress or impairment in social, occupational, or other important areas of functioning.”
+This helps to separate those with BDD who need treatment from what is considered “normal” concerns about appearance that generally do not need to be treated.

 - Differentiation from an eating disorder: If the individual’s obsessions involve preoccupations with being too fat or weighing too much, it’s important to determine if these concerns better fit an eating disorder.
 Only if the criteria for an eating disorder are not met can BDD be diagnosed.
 It is possible to have both an eating disorder and BDD.

-Body Dysphoria is associated with a number of additional features which increases the amount of distress of reflects the distress those suffering from the disorder feel.
-Not everyone with body dysmorphic disorder experience the exact same features but they do suffer from enough of them to cause significant distress.
+Body Dysphoria is associated with a number of additional features that increases the amount of distress those suffering from the disorder feel.
+Not everyone with body dysmorphic disorder experiences the exact same features but they do suffer from enough of them to cause significant distress.

 Body Dysmorphia is associated with frequent rituals.
-These rituals may be based on time, such as being carried out every hour, or on the manner in which a behavior is carried out out such as checking perceived facial defects in a specific order.
-The person may stare at the perceived defect in the mirror for hours or examining it to see if it’s getting worse, as many as three to eight hours a day.
-Thus, Body Dysphoria has been said to have an obsessional quality to it, and may be related to obsessive compulsive disorder.
+These rituals may be based on time, such as being carried out every hour, or on the manner in which a behavior is carried out such as checking perceived facial defects in a specific order.
+The person may stare at the perceived defect in the mirror for hours or examine it to see if it’s getting worse, as many as three to eight hours a day.
+Thus, Body Dysphoria has been said to have an obsessional quality to it, and may be related to obsessive-compulsive disorder.

-For those who are continuing to attempt to cope with the “defect” a common way they do this is through the use of heavy makeup even stage makeup.
-When the symptoms worsen significantly, people with body dysmorphic disorder no longer perceive makeup or other superficial means as sufficient for covering up the deficit any longer.
+For those who are continuing to attempt to cope with the “defect,” a common way they do this is through the use of heavy makeup even stage makeup.
+When the symptoms worsen significantly, people with body dysmorphic disorder no longer perceive makeup or other superficial means as sufficient for covering up the deficit.
 Frequently, the next step is plastic surgery.

-Rhinoplasty in particular of all the cosmetic surgeries available appears to have the strongest effect on a person’s psychological functioning and is also among the most frequently type of plastic surgery people with Body Dysmorphia undergo.
-This procedure is often pursued for quite small alterations in the nose and so plastic surgeons often perform the procedure based on subjective rather than objective or measurable flaws.
+Rhinoplasty in particular of all the cosmetic surgeries available appears to have the strongest effect on a person’s psychological functioning and is also among the most common type of plastic surgery people with Body Dysmorphia undergo.
+This procedure is often pursued for quite small alterations in the nose, and so plastic surgeons often perform the procedure based on subjective rather than objective or measurable flaws.